 What *IS* chiptune?

 “What is chiptune?”
 The big question: folk ask it all the time, and fight about it nearly as often.
 I’ve experienced such both directly and indirectly on more occasions than I’d care to count at this point.
-With that said, here are my personal thoughts on the matter as the Founder & Project Manager of ChipWIN to give you a little insight into both how and why I direct ChipWIN the way I do.
+With that said, I’ve finally written a brief Op-ed on the matter as the Founder & Project Manager of ChipWIN to give you a little insight into both how and why I direct this community & project the way that I do.

 Disclaimer: regardless of how well thought out & experienced I feel this is, much of it is ultimately my opinion.
 Remember to take it with a grain of salt.